kolarcz/node-btwatch/README.md

 # node-btwatch
-Detect of bluetooth devices get in or out of reach by `l2ping` and `node.js`
+Detect of bluetooth devices get in or out of reach with `l2ping` and `node.js`

 ## Instalation
 `npm install node-btwatch`